Jules LaDuron: Legacy

 In 2016, surviving relatives of LaDuron, including his grandson, threatened to disinter LaDuron's remains as a response to a tour of his grave that had been planned for the future.
 His grandson stated "His only conviction was one misdemeanor, and nothing was ever proven.
 It's just folklore.
 We're trying to bring it to an end.
 If we have to, we'll remove his ashes and be done with it."
 The grave tour was cancelled.
 In 2018, LaDuron's story was featured in the book Muncie Murder & Mayhem.

-At one point during the mid 20th century, LaDuron was serving as the ring doctor for a professional wrestling event in Muncie.
+Sometime between the 1940s and 1960s, LaDuron was serving as the ring doctor for a professional wrestling event in Muncie.
 After a Gorgeous George match ended the show, LaDuron stopped to talk to organizer George Maupin, himself a former heavyweight wrestler and an acquaintance of LaDuron.
 The two then started fighting each other for no apparent reason.
-The over 200-pound LaDuron and Maupin exchanged punches, bounced their heads off wall tiles, and hit each other with metal chairs.
+The over 200-pound (91 kg) LaDuron and Maupin exchanged punches, bounced their heads off wall tiles, and hit each other with metal chairs.
 In 1980, The Star Press senior sports editor Bob Barnet recalled it was "one of the hardest fights ever seen in an armory that had hosted a lot of professional boxing bouts as well as wrestling matches."
 The two then stopped fighting, looked at each other, and left the armory.